Samuel Gompers: Freemason

 Gompers was a leading Freemason, reaching the 32º in the Scottish Rite Valley of Washington D.C. in 1906.
 In 1920 he wrote, "In my Masonic life, I have visited lodges in many lands, and I have learned that Freemasonry in many countries, particularly in Latin countries, is the principal means whereby freedom of conscience, of thought, and expression is preserved."

+Views on race

+In a 1913 interview with the Seattle Star newspaper, Gompers said: "While the white children are slaving in the mills the black children are going to school.
+That is why I say that when the present generation of children in the cotton states of the South have grown to manhood and womanhood, and if the literacy test is applied to voters, the whites will be disenfranchised and the blacks alone will vote.
+The blacks will be the superior race."